 Students will need a laptop (PC or Mac) or access to a desktop computer in order to receive the best compatibility and functionality when taking courses at DeSales University.
 Tablets and mobile phones can be used as supplemental technology but will not have the same capabilities as a full computer.

 Requirements for PC

-Browser: Google Chrome (version 58 or higher), Mozilla Firefox (version 49 or higher), or Microsoft Edge (version 20 or higher).
+Browser: Google Chrome (version 69 or higher), or Mozilla Firefox (version 59 or higher).
 Pop-up blocking should be disabled in all browsers.

 Requirements for Mac

-Operating System: Macintosh OS X 10.9 (Mavericks) or higher
+Operating System: Macintosh OS X 10.13 (High Sierra) or higher

 Hardware: Specific courses require different hardware.
 It is the student’s responsibility to find out what hardware is needed to participate in the course.
 Common hardware includes:

 - Computer speakers or headset: Many courses include videos or audio lectures which require